raotnameh/raotnameh.github.io/current_rf.md

 Let's elaborate these 2 statement, I just made.
 * Firstly, If we can learn an invariant representation[^ref2],[^ref3], example w.r.t. to gender (male/female in case of an ASR system) then a model trained on a dataset which has majority of training examples male recordings the, we expect it to work as good as on female recordings.
 Let's take an another example, the task is to differentiate between different types of chairs.
 If we learn an invariant representaion w.r.t, to the different pose/orientations of the same chair, then the trained model would be more robust to different orientations of the input data(chairs in our case).
 * Secondly, A model can learn robust representations given a specific task using a small dataset.
 If the dataset is free of unwanted nuisances and biases.
-I talk why is this true? later[^less-data] in detail.
+I talk why is this true, later in detail[^less-data].
 Just to give a hint to the reader, it's because the input feature space is reduced.

 ## Solutions?
 Let's talk about the possible solutions.